-- 6 Week Grade Checks: Grades will be checked every six weeks to ensure students 7-12th grade are working towards satisfactorily completing the course.
+- 9 Week Grade Checks: Grades will be checked every nine weeks to ensure students 7-12th grade are working towards satisfactorily completing the course.
 Any student found to be failing a class at this time will be ineligible for the next extra-curricular activity and will be contacted by the Athletic Director.
 A letter will also be sent home to parents to communicate the ineligibility.
 If a student is passing all classes at the next check before the suspension, they are immediately eligible.
-If they are still failing, the suspension is still only for 1 contest night. - (9-12) Report Cards: In lieu of a standard report card, transcript reports will be sent home at the end of each semester.
-These are not official transcripts, but will allow students and parents to better understand the student's academic standing. - (7-8) Report Cards: In lieu of a standard report card, transcript reports will be sent home at the end of each semester.
+If they are still failing, the suspension is still only for 1 contest night. - (9-12) Report Cards: In lieu of a standard report card, transcript reports will be sent home at the 9 weeks and the end of each semester.
+These are not official transcripts, but will allow students and parents to better understand the student's academic standing. - (7-8) Report Cards: In lieu of a standard report card, transcript reports will be sent home at the 9 weeks and the end of each semester.
+These are not official transcripts, but will allow students and parents to better understand the student's academic standing